nmeum/edward/README.md

 ## Design

-This implementation relies on [parser combinators][parser combinators] as well as hygienic Scheme macros to ease the implementation of ed commands.
+This implementation relies on [parser combinators][parser combinators] as well as [hygienic Scheme macros][hygienic macros] to ease the implementation of ed commands.
 Each ed command is defined using a macro (i.e. similar to how one would normally define procedures in Scheme) and parsed through provided parser combinators.
-Thereby making this ed implementation very hackable and easy to extend.
+In a sense, thus employing [language-oriented programming][language-oriented programming] to implement ed commands and thereby making this ed implementation very hackable and easy to extend.
 Presently, the implementation is also split into a CHICKEN program and library component which may allow defining custom commands through user-defined configuration files in the future.